Riccio93/FModWrapperLib/README.md

 # FMOD Wrapper Library Project

-### Andrea Ricci - University of Verona - Sound Programming course
+### Andrea Ricci - University of Verona - Computer Game Development Master
+### Sound Programming course

+## Description

+Wrapper library for the FMOD Core API.
+The solution is composed by two projects:
+- SoundLibrary: Wrapper static library that uses the FMOD Core API.
+- SoundClient: Console project that shows what the library can do using a simple user interface.

+## Functionalities

+- Play three different audio files, some using static loading and others streaming
+- One file is set to loop, the others are set to one-shot
+- Change volume & pan
+- Pause & stop
+- In the user interface you can see the track progress, the state of the channel (paused/playing) and the number of active channels.

 ## Instructions

-This projects requires for the FMOD Core API to be installed in the default location:
+This projects requires the FMOD Core API installed in the default path:
 C:\Program Files (x86)\FMOD SoundSystem\FMOD Studio API Windows\api\core

-## Description

-WIP
+To run it build using SoundClient as Startup Project.